 Hey there!
-I'm Abheek, a passionate developer and self-proclaimed astrophysicist.
+I'm Abheek, a self-proclaimed developer and astrophysicist.

 I am currently intent on learning everything there is to learn about many interesting technology-related topics.
 These include, but are not limited to: programming languages such as Go, C++, and TypeScript; the workings of OSes on a software level as well as the hardware counterpart; and finally the inner workings of different software, games, and other media and reverse engineering them.
 In addition, I run a YouTube channel where I post tech videos.
 I hope this website will serve as a hub for my many different endeavors and will allow others to follow along or learn something.

 I am also delving into the world of astrophysics.
 I enjoy learning about the universe from a theoretical standpoint as well as a philosophical one, both learning what makes it up and why I'm here to learn that.
 The universe is particularly fascinating, as Carl Sagan once put it, because we are not just observing it but rather a part of it.
 I hope to pursue astrophysics in the future by utilizing computational methods to learn more about the history of the cosmos, how it developed, and where it may lead us.

 [programming, java, esolangs]Teaching AP Computer Science Lessons with Brainfuck and Java

 Recently, I had to make a project where people learn concepts from AP Computer Science by doing--meaning I had to create a sort of template project in Java that could be filled in by someone else t...